Polynomial methods for Procedural Terrain Generation: Results

 \subsection{Performance comparison with other methods}

 As seen in Section \ref{sect:noise}, D2M1N3 methods and Perlin noise have the same complexity in time, which is $\mathcal{O}(N R^2 + 2^{2N})\approx \mathcal{O}(N R^2)$ up to $N\approx 8$ in two dimensions.
 However, their performances may substantially differ, since constants $C_{eval}$ and $C_{init}$ are different for each method.
-We shall estimate these values here.
-Let us examine Eqs. (\ref{c00}-\ref{c11}) first.
-For convenience, we consider purely space-dependant terms as having null cost, since they can be pre-computed and then accessed in constant time (this is equivalent to assume that the zoom cannot be adjusted once the execution starts).
+An estimation of these values is provided here.
+First, examine Eqs. (\ref{c00}-\ref{c11}) first.
+For convenience, purely space-dependant terms are considered as having null cost, since they can be pre-computed and then accessed in constant time (this is equivalent to assume that the zoom cannot be adjusted once the execution starts).
 If this is not the case, they globally represent the same amount of effort in all polynomials whose order are similar, thus they can be ignored with reasonable accuracy.
 With these assumptions, one counts $a_g = 11$ additions and $m_g=12$ multiplications for D2M1N3 polynomial.
 Equation (\ref{eq:zg}) yields $a_z=3$ additions and $m_z=3$ multiplications for zero-gradient D2M1N3 polynomial.
 Finally, Perlin's scheme is found to include $a_p=6$ additions and $m_p=7$ multiplications.
 By way of comparison, examination of an efficient implementation of 2D simplex noise yields 6 additions and 10 multiplications \cite{Perlin2001}.
 Observing that $a_g \approx 4a_z$, $m_g \approx 4m_z$, $a_p \approx 2a_z$, $m_p \approx 2m_z$, one obtains that the ratios $C_{eval,z} / C_{eval,g} \approx 4$ and $C_{eval,z} / C_{eval,p} \approx 2$ are independant of the specific cost of addition and multiplication on the machine used.
 For this reason, zero-gradient D2M1N3 model is expected to run approximately twice faster than Perlin's model and four time faster than generic D2M1N3 model.
 This estimation tends to be weaker as the number of octaves becomes larger, as contribution of $C_{init}$ tends to be significant.